Matthix7/Hexabot/workspaceRos/src/phantomx/phantomx_camera/README.md

 ## test_images

-Test images for ttrying out image processing algorithms outside ROS architecture.
+Cracks samples for trying out image processing algorithms outside ROS architecture.
+Used while the low-level algorithms of the robot were not ready yet.

 ## src

-Folder containing the scripts.
+Folder containing the camera-related scripts.

 ### visualize_camera